-In addition, we have a zero-tolerance approach and will respond to all reports and concerns of child-on-child sexual violence and sexual harassment, including those that have happened outside of the school, and/or online.
+In addition, we have a zero-tolerance approach and will respond to all reports and concerns of child-on-child abuse, sexual violence and sexual harassment, including those that have happened outside of the school, and/or online.
+These will be recorded in SIMS and CPOMS along with all actions and initiatives undertaken by school.